gagneurlab/drop/docs/source/prepare.rst

 padjCutoff          numeric     Same as in aberrant expression.
 0.05 maxAF               numeric     Maximum allele frequency (of the minor allele) cut-off.
 Variants with AF equal or below this number are considered rare.
-0.001 addGnomAD           boolean     Whether or not to add the allele frequencies from gnomAD                                                                  true qcVcf               dictionary  A key-value list of the chromosome format (key) and the full path to the VCF file used for matching samples (value)       {UCSC: /path/to/qc_ucsc.vcf.gz, NCBI: /path/to/qc_ncbi.vcf.gz}
-qcGroups            list        Same as “groups”, but for the VCF-BAM matching                                                                            ['group1', 'group2']
+0.001 addGnomAD           boolean     Whether or not to add the allele frequencies from gnomAD                                                                  true qcVcf               character   Full path to the VCF file of common variants used for matching samples                                                    /path/to/qc_ucsc.vcf.gz qcGroups            list        Groups to be included for the VCF-BAM matching                                                                            ['group1', 'group2']
 ==================  ==========  ========================================================================================================================  ==